I’ve seen hundreds of daily study routine examples for students in my years as an exam success coach.

 But more than that: I’ll even put my “exam success coach” hat on, and tell you what I should have done better with the benefit of hindsight – so you can avoid making the mistakes I did.

-Before I walk you through my daily timetable, first understand what makes for the perfect study routine:
+Before I walk you through my daily timetable, lets first understand what makes for the perfect study routine / timetable by answering some questions I’m frequently asked:

 The best daily routine for students should be maximising three things: